-Generally, centres' marking was close to the agreed standard although sometimes adjustments were necessary.
+Generally, some centres' marking was close to the agreed standard although sometimes adjustments were necessary.
 Where centres required considerable adjustment, this was usually due to one of the following:

-Role Plays:
+Role Plays

-- the role plays were not introduced by the Examiner causing confusion for the candidate - the Teacher/Examiner did not prompt or give clarification when asked - candidates were awarded marks for Role Play tasks which had not been attempted or which were only partially completed - candidates were awarded marks for a role play which was not completed or for an invented task that was different than the one in the Teachers' Notes Booklet - candidates were allowed to choose from the role play cards and they ended up choosing tasks from one section only and not the other (both role play were from A and not B) - candidate were not given 15 minutes preparation for the role plays - some Examiners did not stick to the prompts in the role play cards.
+- Candidates were awarded marks for Role Play tasks which had not been attempted or which were only partially completed. - The role plays were not introduced by the examiner causing confusion for the candidate. - Teacher/examiner forgot to conduct one or two essential tasks that the candidate could not complete without the teacher's role. - The teacher/examiner did not prompt or give clarification when asked. - The teacher/examiner using half mark and the mark scheme does not contain half marks. - Candidates were awarded marks for a role play tasks that were missing and should have 0 as the tasks were not attempted. - Candidates were allowed to choose from the role play cards, and they ended up choosing tasks from one section only and not the other (both role plays were from A and not B). - Candidates were not given 15 minutes preparation for the role plays. - Some examiners did not stick to the prompts in the role play cards and created some unnecessary tasks. - Examiner took on the candidate role, and that should not happen as the role plays are designed to examine the candidate and not the examiner.